bluecaret/family-cookbook/docs/recipe/grilled-chicken-skewers-yakitori.md

   - main
   - chicken
 excerpt: 'Skewers of chicken pieces, grilled and basted with a sweet soy glaze made from soy sauce, mirin, sake, and sugar.
 Often interspersed with onions.'
+noRecipe: 'Skewers of chicken pieces, grilled and basted with a sweet soy glaze made from soy sauce, mirin, sake, and sugar.
+Often interspersed with onions.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Skewers of chicken pieces, grilled and basted with a sweet soy glaze made from soy sauce, mirin, sake, and sugar.
-Often interspersed with onions.